 Introduction: Work Integrated Learning in Practice

 The Business Practicum (MPI701) is a 2 credit unit which enables high-performing, capable and motivated MBA students to undertake a substantial workplace-based project within a wide range of organisations: businesses, government departments, professional associations or charitable organisations.

 The unit provides students with the context in which to apply the professional and academic skills developed over the course of their MBA studies and showcase their research, analysis, consultancy and presentation skills, creating real benefits for both the student and the host organisation, with the student acting as an ambassador for the Deakin MBA program.

 In keeping with the Deakin 'Worldly' philosophy, the Practicum unit is now available in all three trimesters.
+From trimester 2 2015 students will be able to complete the business practicum unit at their own business.
 In collaboration with the Faculty of Business and Law International and Partnerships Group, students may also now apply to complete their Practicum in overseas locations where Deakin has a strong representation and local organisational contacts, i.e. China, India, Indonesia and Malaysia.

-For more details on the Business Practicum unit please consult the Unit Guide
+For more details on the Business Practicum unit please consult the handbook.

 Business Practicum is a high profile unit within the MBA, and offers several significant advantages to the student and the host organisation.

 - Access to the specific skills, abilities and knowledge of high calibre MBA students

 - The development of a mutually beneficial relationship between the student, organisation and University

 - No payment required by the business host organisation to the student